Stem Cell Therapy for Amyotrophic Lateral Sclerosis

 Amyotrophic Lateral Sclerosis (ALS) is caused by the progressive death of cerebral (upper) and spinal (lower) motor neurons.
 It is a complex disease which involves the activation of several cellular pathways in both neurons and glial cells.
 This results in a severe motor dysfunction muscles become atrophic due to the lack of nerve stimulation.
 Often, the origin of the disease is unknown.
 ALS is not a typical autoimmune disorder, since autoimmune and inflammatory abnormalities are not the cause of the disease, even though they influence its progression.

-Stem Cell-based therapies may be the answer.
-A study by Mazzini et al. demonstrated that the procedure of ex vivo expansion of autologous Mesenchymal Stem Cells (MSCs) and transplantation into the spinal cord of humans was safe and well tolerated by ALS patients.
+Stem cell-based therapies are being investigated for their potential role in future ALS treatment strategies.
+A study by Mazzini et al. reported that the procedure of ex vivo expansion of autologous Mesenchymal Stem Cells (MSCs) and transplantation into the spinal cord of humans was safe and well tolerated by the ALS patients studied.
 A more recent study, by the same group, however, confirmed that MSC transplantation into the spinal cord of ALS patients is not only safe, but might also serve as a treatment option for future cell-based clinical trials for the treatment of ALS.

 Many current pre-clinical studies suggest that stem cell transplantation has the best effect when aimed towards protecting, rather than replacing or repairing the motor neurons of ALS patients.
-Our experience shows that Stem Cell Secretome is a promising, novel strategy that appears to be more effective and safer than the cells themselves.
-Stem Cell Secretome is the essence of stem cells, and can facilitate neuro-protection and recovery of neuro-motorial function.
+Because our Stem Cell Secretome preparations do not contain living cells, they may offer practical and safety-related advantages compared with cell transplantation.
+Stem Cell Secretome is the essence of stem cells, and may facilitate neuro-protection and recovery of neuro-motorial function.
 ANOVA offers this experimental and novel stem cell-based therapy patients with ALS.
 For more information, please feel free to contact us.

 Amyotrophic Lateral Sclerosis